 Exploring the Softer Side of the Aztecs, Part One

-They were defeated by the Spanish and foreign diseases.
+They fell to the Spanish and to foreign diseases.
 We remember them most vividly for brutal and bloody religious practices.
 It is easy to overlook that the Aztec empire was also complex, knowledgeable, and technologically advanced compared to most of the rest of the world.

 The purpose of this hub is not to downplay the role of sacrifice in Aztec culture, nor to ignore the murders of the thousands ritually slain on Aztec alters.
 It merely seeks to paint a more complete picture of this pre-Columbian society by examining other facts of daily life often considered beneath mention by both text books and hype-driven popular media.